Installation Guide

 Git Credential Manager on Linux

-If you're having issues with Git authentication on Linux, you can install Git Credential Manager:
+If you're having issues with Git authentication on Linux, see the Air-Gapped Installation guide for Git Credential Manager setup instructions.